hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 For years (2014-2019), we've been using Wikidata to enrich NWBib with geo coordinates by matching those place strings to Wikidata items and pulling the geo coordinates from there.
 We chose a rather naive matching approach which resulted in poor or no matches for some resources.
 However, it was good enough to enable map-based filtering of results at nwbib.de.

 Besides the sub-optimal matching there were other drawbacks with this approach.
 Of course the well-known problem occured which everybody encounters after some time when using typed strings instead of controlled values: you get lots of different strings for the same place because of different recording practices or typos.
-In the [2017 list containing all the distinct place name strings found in NWBib including an occurence count](https://gist.github.com/acka47/ccd3715201442e8cb78c70cca9ebd1ab) you can find for example five strings referring to Wiesdorf, a part of Leverkusen:
+IN 2017, NWBib included around 8,800 distinct spatial strings  which roughly referred to 4,500 different places.
+Taking a look at a [2017 list containing all the distinct place name strings found in NWBib including an occurence count](https://gist.github.com/acka47/ccd3715201442e8cb78c70cca9ebd1ab) you for example find five strings referring to Wiesdorf, a part of Leverkusen:

 - "Wiesdorf"
 - "Wiesdorf <Niederrhein>"